 • Describes how the Solid Waste District will achieve Ohio's recycling mandates, which includes recycling 25% of our residential and commercial waste and 66% of our industrial waste.
 Currently, Cuyahoga County exceeds Ohio's recycling goals by recycling approximately 30% of our residential and commercial waste and 75% of our industrial waste.

-• Details where and how the remaining waste will be disposed for the next fifteen years.
-Providing long term disposal capacity helps ensure Ohio does not have a garbage crisis that occurred in other states that ran out of landfill space.
+• Details where and how the remaining waste will be disposed of for the next fifteen years.
+Providing long-term disposal capacity helps ensure Ohio does not have a garbage crisis that occurred in other states that ran out of landfill space.

 • Contains a funding mechanism to fund the implementation of the plan.